 How are variety names used in the Canadian Grain Quality Assurance System?

-The CGC uses registered varieties to define classes for wheat, malting barley and flaxseed.
+The Canadian Grain Commission uses registered varieties to define classes for wheat and malting barley.
 Classes are groups of varieties with similar characteristics that have a particular end use.
 For example, some wheat classes are best suited to bread making, while others are better for making cakes and cookies.

 A ‘class’ is defined under the Canada Grain Act as ‘…any variety or varieties of grain designated by order of the Commission as a class.’
-The CGC makes those designations based on quality evaluations conducted on varieties during the variety registration process.
+The Canadian Grain Commission makes those designations based on quality evaluations conducted on varieties during the variety registration process.
 Varieties that have not been designated are not eligible for that class.

 There are three classes of Canadian barley (which are the same for both western and eastern Canada): malting, food and general purpose.
-Malting barley is the only class that includes only those registered varieties designated by the CGC.
-Approximately 20% of malting barley production is actually selected for malting each year, the other 80% is used domestically as livestock feed, exported as feed barley, or selected for food grade.
+Malting barley is the only class that includes only those registered varieties designated by the Canadian Grain Commission.
+Only a portion of malting barley is selected for malting every year, while the remaining supply is used domestically as livestock feed, exported as feed barley, or selected for food grade.
 Food barley can be any variety of barley that has been selected by industry for a food market.

-To help ensure compliance with the maximum limits for ineligible varieties in the CGC’s Official Grain Grading Guide, grain handling companies segregate wheat and barley based on producers’ declarations of class on delivery.
-In order to declare the class, producers must know the varieties they have grown and know that they are included on the class eligibility list published by the CGC.
-This is not a specific regulatory requirement but is required by grain companies prior to accepting producers’ grain.
+To help ensure compliance with the maximum limits for ineligible varieties in the Canadian Grain Commission ’s Official Grain Grading Guide, grain handling companies segregate wheat and barley based on producers’ delivery eligibility declarations.
+In order to declare the class, producers must know the varieties they have grown and know that they are included on a Canadian Grain Commission variety designation list.

 What are the maximum limits for ineligible varieties for wheat and barley?